fernandoPalluzzi/SEMgraph/README.md

 # SEMgraph
 **Causal network inference and discovery** with **Structural Equation Modeling**

-**SEMgraph**  Estimate networks and causal relations in complex systems through Structural Equation Modeling (SEM). **SEMgraph** comes with the following functionalities:
+**SEMgraph** estimates networks and causal relationships in complex systems through Structural Equation Modeling (SEM). **SEMgraph** comes with the following functionalities:

 - Interchangeable model representation as either an **igraph** object